William J. Brennan Jr.: Later life and death

 Brennan's retirement in 1990 was precipitated by a mild stroke.
 While he initially intended to continue serving, his doctors told him that he would be at risk of a more debilitating stroke if he kept working.

 Throughout retirement, Brennan maintained a friendly relationship with his successor, David Souter.
 In 1995, the Brennan Center for Justice opened at New York University, a research institute created at the initiative of several of Brennan's former clerks, and named in his honor.

 In November 1996, Brennan fell and broke his hip, and underwent rehabilitation for the injury at a nursing home in Arlington, Virginia, where he died on July 24, 1997, at the age of 91.
 He was buried at Arlington National Cemetery, beside his first wife and near the gravesites of other Supreme Court justices.
+Upon her death in 2000, Mary Fowler Brennan was also buried in the same gravesite.

 Honors and awards

 As a result of his long and distinguished career on the United States Supreme Court, Brennan was honored with many different awards.
 In 1969, he was awarded the Laetare Medal by the University of Notre Dame, considered the most prestigious award for American Catholics.
 In 1987, Brennan received the U.S. Senator John Heinz Award for Greatest Public Service by an Elected or Appointed Official, an award given out annually by Jefferson Awards.
 In 1989, the historic Hudson County Courthouse in Jersey City, New Jersey, which had opened in 1910, was renamed the William J. Brennan Court House in his honor and, in that same year, he received the Freedom Medal.
 On November 30, 1993, President Bill Clinton presented Brennan with the Presidential Medal of Freedom.

 Upon his death, Brennan lay in repose in the Great Hall of the United States Supreme Court Building.

 Years after his death, in 2010, Brennan was inducted into the New Jersey Hall of Fame and William J. Brennan High School was founded in San Antonio, Texas, honoring him.
 Brennan Park across from the historic Essex County Veterans Courthouse in Newark, New Jersey, was named in Brennan's honor and a statue of him was erected in front of the Essex County Hall of Records by historian Guy Sterling.